MiguelMunoz/LicenseControl/README.md

   * All of the default values may also be overridden by adding a `licenseClient.properties` file.

   You may launch as many tests as you want simultaneously.

+  If you use it to change the limit, and you are lowering the limit, you should make this change before the legal limit is actually lowered.
+So if 3 of your 5 licenses expire on midnight of August 1, you should lower the limit on July 31.
+This is because all licenses that are currently in use will be allowed to continue running until they complete, even if the number running is now beyond the newly set limit.

 ## Configuration: